 - see how your subject is applied in the world of work;

 You must meet our standard entry requirements for the degree programme you are interested in studying, as well as the additional requirements for your language:

 - French, German, Italian or Spanish: Grade B at A-level in your chosen language or equivalent is required.

 - Japanese or Mandarin: No prior knowledge is assumed, but evidence of linguistic proficiency is required (e.g. GCSE A* in a foreign language).
 Chemistry AS-level (grade B) is essential.

 Which courses offer a modern language option?

 We offer degrees with a modern language in the following biosciences subjects.
-The below links will take you to the relevant 'with a modern language' course page on The University of Manchester website.
+The below links will take you to the relevant 'with a modern language' course page (2022 entry) on The University of Manchester website.

 - Anatomical Sciences

 - Biomedical Sciences